 More and more people are looking at importing goods from China and understand that this market can offer huge potential to new and existing businesses.
 But one question that is usually at the forefront of a first time importer is, “How to import from China?”

-As an international freight forwarder and one who specialises in importing from China, we are frequently asked how a prospective client can make checks and assurances on dealing with a new Chinese supplier.
+As an international freight forwarder and one who specialise with importing from China, we are frequently asked how a prospective client can make checks and assurances on dealing with a new Chinese supplier.
 Whilst the ultimate decision rests with the importer, we have compiled a list of points to consider when planning to import from China and areas you should be focusing on to ensure you are covering all angles when importing from China.

 A wide range of goods and products are available from China, with many of these products being lower priced, when compared to purchasing from other international markets or from a wholesaler in the UK.
 Importing goods from China, can potentially mean you have a fantastic opportunity to buy goods at a much lower price.
 Plus when adding in shipping from China and UK customs clearance your overall cost price is still very low, enabling a much greater return on your investment.
 More and more business are selecting China as their preferred place of import, due to the advance in quality manufacturing and fast lead times.
 It has been reported that the beginning of 2017, the China to UK import market was the second largest, with a value in the region of GBP £3.7 billion pounds.